Expert Asthma & Pulmonary Care with Dr. Frank Hull, MD

 Mixed or Unclear Asthma Types

 Many patients have features of multiple asthma types, or their asthma type changes over time.
 Our advanced testing can identify these complex patterns and help design the most effective treatment strategy.
+Whatever your asthma type, working with your doctor to create a personalized asthma action plan ensures you know exactly how to manage daily symptoms and handle flare-ups.

 Don't guess at your asthma type.
 Know for sure.